 This blog is intended to reflect the influence prog has had on my life.
-Over the last two and a half years I've attempted to write about 1000 words each week on a progressive rock-related topic, taking in politics, sociology and history as well as straight forward commentary in an attempt to spark debate.
+Over the last four years I've attempted to write what started off as about 1000 words each week on a progressive rock-related topic, taking in politics, sociology and history as well as straight forward commentary in an attempt to spark debate; I now write over 1500 words for each blog.
 I came into prog near its beginning in 1972 and I’ve spent every year since filling in the gaps in what I’ve come to realise is a vast and varied subject with all manner of sub-genres, so I've included a 'comments' section at the end of each blog post for readers to interact, knowing that fans of the genre are liable to contest and discuss points in minutiae.

 My wife and son really don’t understand prog, but are nevertheless quite understanding of my condition.
 My brothers do understand, and the torch has been passed through me down to my younger brother Richard, who put together a prog band in 2008 playing cover versions of songs by Focus, Camel and PFM in Cumbrian pubs to anyone who would listen.
 Almost all of my school friends had similar musical tastes, but at university, after the demise of punk and the rise of synthesizer pop, very few of us kept the candle burning.